Shop and Maker Space Safety

 Report all injuries and near-misses using the Online Accident Reporting System.

-Use the Template Shop Safety Plan provided by EH&S.
+1. Use the Shop Safety Plan Template provided by EH&S.

-Supplement the plan with standard operating procedures for equipment such as:
+2. Supplement the plan with standard operating procedures (SOPs), such as:

 3. Share safety information on specific equipment, such as: